mac-comp240/activities_signed_integers/README.md

 Note that for this activity, the Makefile has an example of building a program whose name is different than the .c file used to build it.

-- Read the code in `test_tc.c,` refamiliariz yourself with the functions in `binary_convert.c`, and look at the `Makefile`.
+- Read the code in `test_tc.c,` refamiliarize yourself with the functions in `binary_convert.c`, and look at the `Makefile`.

 - Build and run the demo code in `test_tc.c`.
 We are going to first consider the C